AeroCogito/h7-digital-docs/docs/hardware/sensors.md

 **Compass (ArduPilot only):**
 - ✅ First-time setup
 - ✅ After moving compass location
-- ✅ If heading drifts or "toilet bowling" occurs
+- ✅ If heading drifts or "toilet bowling" occurs (spiraling in position hold)
 - ✅ When flying in new geographic location (magnetic declination changes)

 **Barometer:**